java.lang.NumberFormatException in Java

 - public static int parseInt(String s) throws NumberFormatException

-There are situations defined for each method, where it could throw a NumberFormatException.
+There are situations defined for each parsing method where it can throw a NumberFormatException.
+For instance, public static int parseInt(String s) throws NumberFormatException can fail when:

-Let us investigate deeper as to how this Exception has come to picture, by running the following program.
+Let us investigate deeper as to how this exception comes into picture, by running the following program.

 NumberFormatExceptionExample.java